Young Professionals Advisory Board

 Austin’s passion for free-market advocacy stems from regular interaction with laws and legislation that fail to address the social and economic issues they claim to alleviate.
 Seeking a better way forward, it became clear to him that the free-market, combined with an informed citizenry, is the best environment to foster lasting change.
 Austin’s involvement with WPC Young Professionals began while attending Gonzaga University, during which he organized a team of students to research the economic impact on the manufacturing industry of a proposed increase in Spokane County’s sales tax.

-I recently started up my own investment firm, Aletheian Wealth Advisors.
-I was formerly the Assistant Vice President and Relationship Manager for Washington Trust Bank’s Wealth Management & Advisory Services, serving clients in Western Washington.
-With broad investment advisory and financial planning experience, I partner closely with clients to coordinate and implement financial planning services with the management of their assets, adding my expertise to investment and risk strategies.
+Scott recently started his own investment firm, Aletheian Wealth Advisors.
+He was formerly the Assistant Vice President and Relationship Manager for Washington Trust Bank’s Wealth Management & Advisory Services, serving clients in Western Washington.
+With broad investment advisory and financial planning experience, he partners closely with clients to coordinate and implement financial planning services with the management of their assets, adding his expertise to investment and risk strategies.

-Kahryn Campbell grew up in the Tri Cities and has a passion for the community in which she resides.
-Her education is a B.S. in Business and Marketing from the University of Idaho.
-Her love for wine, the industry, and growing up around family business (across industries) has helped her develop Anelare.
-Along with her team, Kahryn runs the day to day business and enjoys the process from vineyard to bottle!
-Before starting Anelare Winery, she played for the Women’s Golf Team at the University of Idaho while obtaining her degree.
-She gained a position with Merck & Co. in the healthcare industry for 5 years in outside sales.
-She has two children; son Landon (13) and daughter Reese (12) who were just babies when the winery journey began.
-The family has planted their roots in Benton City to showcase their beautiful wines to the world, and give visitors a first class experience of Washington's wine industry.
+Kahryn Campbell grew up in Tri-Cities and has a passion for the community in which she resides.
+She holds a B.S. in Business and Marketing from the University of Idaho where she also played for the Women’s Golf Team.
+She spent five years in the healthcare industry with with Merck & Co. working in outside sales.
+Her love for wine, the industry, and growing up around family businesses (across industries) helped her develop Anelare.
+Along with her team, Kahryn runs the day-to-day business and enjoys the process from vineyard to bottle!
+She has two children; son Landon and daughter Reese, who were just babies when the winery journey began.
+The family has planted their roots in Benton City to showcase their beautiful wines to the world and give visitors a first class experience of Washington's wine industry.
 In her spare time, Kahryn loves to golf, hike, cook, and enjoy music, family & friends.